University of Oxford: Student union and common rooms

 The Oxford University Student Union, formerly better known by its acronym OUSU and now rebranded as Oxford SU, exists to represent students in the university's decision-making, to act as the voice for students in the national higher education policy debate, and to provide direct services to the student body.
 Reflecting the collegiate nature of the University of Oxford itself, OUSU is both an association of Oxford's more than 21,000 individual students and a federation of the affiliated college common rooms, and other affiliated organisations that represent subsets of the undergraduate and graduate students.
-The OUSU Executive Committee includes six full-time salaried sabbatical officers, who generally serve in the year following completion of their Final Examinations.

 The importance of collegiate life is such that for many students their college JCR (Junior Common Room, for undergraduates) or MCR (Middle Common Room, for graduates) is seen as more important than OUSU.
 JCRs and MCRs each have a committee, with a president and other elected students representing their peers to college authorities.
 Additionally, they organise events and often have significant budgets to spend as they wish (money coming from their colleges and sometimes other sources such as student-run bars).
-(It is worth noting that JCR and MCR are terms that are used to refer to rooms for use by members, as well as the student bodies.)
-Not all colleges use this JCR/MCR structure, for example Wadham College's entire student population is represented by a combined Students' Union and purely graduate colleges have different arrangements.

 Notable alumni

 Throughout its history, a sizeable number of Oxford alumni, known as Oxonians, have become notable in many varied fields, both academic and otherwise.
-A total of 70 Nobel prize-winners have studied or taught at Oxford, with prizes won in all six categories.
+More than 70 Nobel prize-winners have studied or taught at Oxford, with prizes won in all six categories.

 More information on notable members of the university can be found in the individual college articles.
-An individual may be associated with two or more colleges, as an undergraduate, postgraduate and/or member of staff.
+An individual may be associated with two or more colleges, as an undergraduate, postgraduate or member of staff.